Our child safety code of conduct

 - only photograph or video a child or young person with the consent of their parent or legal guardian

-- promote a safe and welcoming environment where children or young people are encouraged to explore their ideas, opinions, and creativity without fear of judgement by allowing them to have a say and taking them seriously and centering the child’s ideas in the development of the Wish Journey
+- promote a safe and welcoming environment where children or young people are encouraged to explore their ideas, opinions, and creativity without fear of judgement by allowing them to have a say and taking them seriously and centring the child’s ideas in the development of the Wish Journey;

 - empower children to speak up about their safety and listen to their needs, respecting their rights and taking them seriously at all times

-- cooperate with Make-A-Wish and/or regulatory authorities if they are undertaking an investigation
+- cooperate with Make-a-Wish and regulatory authorities if they are undertaking an investigation

 - participate in and cooperate with any internal investigation by Make-A-Wish Australia if required